Modern Nature: Release

-The Charlatan's manager sent some songs out, which received attention from several labels.
+The Charlatans' manager sent some songs out, which received attention from several labels.
 One of the labels, BMG, was interested in the band.
 Their staff member Thomas was ecstatic about the four tracks he had been shown and asked for more.
 The music video for "Talking in Tones" was released on 23 September 2014, directed by Nik Colk Void.
 The track was released as a single six days later; the 7" vinyl version included a remix of the same song.
 On 20 October, Modern Nature was scheduled for release later in December that year.
 The music video for "So Oh" was released on 10 November, and was filmed in Santa Marinella, Italy.
 The track was released a single on 1 December; the 7" vinyl version included a Brian Jonestown Massacre remix of the same song as the B-side.
 The music video for "Come Home Baby" was released on 15 January 2015.

-Modern Mature was made available through The Guardian's website on 21 January 2015, and eventually released through BMG five days later.
+Modern Nature was made available through The Guardian's website on 21 January 2015, and eventually released through BMG five days later.
 The physical deluxe edition included a bonus disc which contained "We Sleep on Borrowed Time", "Walk with Me", "As Long as You Stick by Me", and the demo "I Will Never Leave You".
 The digital deluxe edition featured "We Sleep on Borrowed Time", "Walk with Me", alongside "Honesty" and "Marauder" as bonus tracks.
 The Japanese edition included all of the bonus track from the physical and digital deluxe editions, alongside remixes.
 Some vinyl versions featured the physical deluxe edition bonus tracks, while other versions featured remixes.
 The artwork sees the band on a beach with the sun in the background.